rpresman/rpresman.github.io/_pages/teaching.md

 author_profile: true
 ---

+I was awarded the PhD [Teaching Assistant of the Year Award](https://stat.duke.edu/past-recipients) for the 2021-2022 academic year by Duke's Statistical Science Department.
+You can find my teaching statement [here]().

 ## Teaching Assistant

-I was awarded the PhD [Teaching Assistant of the Year Award](https://stat.duke.edu/past-recipients) for the 2021-2022 academic year by Duke's Statistical Science Department.

 ### Duke University
 * STA 561: Probabilistic Machine Learning (Spring 2023)